EduardoRFS/reason-mobile/README.md

 This repository is designed to provide some tooling to cross compile using esy to Android and iOS

+## Requirements

+- esy

+To see if node is working try `/usr/bin/env -i node`

 ## Example

 To compile the hello-reason project for android arm64: